sahahn/parc_scaling/docs/base_results.md

 A key point of interest beyond comparing between parcellation type is the coef. for Size.
 This represents the [scaling exponent](./powerlaw_scaling_exp.html) in a powerlaw relationship between Size and Performance.
+We see that despite the choice of how we model parcellation type, this estimated coef. stays fairly stable.
 Lastly, exploring the [interactive plot](./interactive1.html) may be useful seeing how any one parcellation did.

 ## Results Table

 The table below includes all parcellations specific scores.
 Notably these are [mean relative rankings](./results_intro#mean-rank) as averaged across both [target variables](./variables.html) and [ML pipelines](./ml_pipelines.html).

+*Note that table headers are sortable*
+{: style="font-size: 75%; text-align: center;"}

 {% include raw_results1.html %}